 - Technologies like high-speed broadband media service provide access to additional marketing opportunities not available or economically viable in rural facilities.

-In addition, the Stanley Stout Center would allow students to showcase the results of their talents and efforts in a state-of-the-art facility.
-The center would be a venue that recognizes the accomplishments of both current and former students that have contributed to the successful university livestock programs we have today.
+In addition, the Stanley Stout Center allows students to showcase the results of their talents and efforts in a state-of-the-art facility.
+The center is a venue that recognizes the accomplishments of both current and former students that have contributed to the successful university livestock programs we have today.